amykapernick/modern_front_end_fundamentals/docs/semantic-html/exercises.md

 #### 1.3.5.1 Subtitles, Captions and Descriptions

 Add a captions track to the video, these are in British/Australian English.
-You’ll also have to add the `crossorigin` attribute to the `video` element to get them to load in to the Codepen (this may or may not be needed when you use this elsewhere).
+You'll also have to add the `crossorigin` attribute to the `video` element to get them to load in to the Codepen (this may or may not be needed when you use this elsewhere).

 - https://assets.codepen.io/707165/subtitles.vtt